// fundamentals

 SCS Curve Number Generator (web app)

-A code-first alternative if you would rather work in Python than click through ArcGIS Pro.
+A dedicated CN Generator app I built and maintain: a Windows one-click executable if you just want results, and a Python source distribution if you want to look under the hood.
 Provide your soil and land-use vector files (and optionally a watershed boundary), and the app builds the CN map and the statistics that go with it.
-Runs locally in the browser.
+Everything runs on your machine, in your browser; nothing is uploaded to a remote server.

 View on GitHub